Call us

 Sometimes, the most obvious answer is the right answer.
 Pipework allows for the movement of water around your home, which means something is being carried through them, resulting in pressure and friction.

-If you can access the pipework, because its exposed or you can take simple steps to reach it, then attempt to re-establish appropriate fitting by tightening bolts or replacing worn-out fixtures.
+If you can access the pipework, because it’s exposed or you can take simple steps to reach it, then attempt to re-establish appropriate fitting by tightening bolts or replacing worn-out fixtures.
 In some circumstances, you will be unable to reach the pipework, or new fixtures will not solve the issue as the piping has to be re-routed.
 In these particular scenarios, we recommend professional help.

 2. Copper Pipes

 It is common practice for pipework in the home to be made from copper.
 It’s a durable, malleable metal that has replaced the use of lead and steel in the modern era.
 However, copper is known to expand and contract with temperature.
+The temperature of the hot water heater can influence the expansion of copper pipes.

-If you are are experiencing noisy pipes, but it only occurs after you use hot water, the culprit is likely expanding copper pipework.
+If you are experiencing noisy pipes, but it only occurs after you use hot water, the culprit is likely expanding copper pipework.
 This occurs when the pipe rubs against joints, brackets and support structures, or other hidden elements of your home, as it expands with heat.
 This is not a problem to be concerned with at all, as the metal is designed to handle such stress.
 However, if it is becoming an annoying issue, there are some methods of noise management:

 • Any accessible pipework can be insulated with foam rubber to avoid friction against other surfaces